Byron/gitoxide/README.md

  * **be incompatible to git**
    * the on-disk format must remain compatible, and we will never contend with it.
  * **use async IO everywhere**
-   * for the most part, git operations are heavily relying on memory mapped IO as well as CPU to decompress data, which doesn't lend itself well to async IO out of the box.
+   * for the most part, git operations are heavily reliant on memory mapped IO as well as CPU to decompress data, which doesn't lend itself well to async IO out of the box.
    * Use `blocking` as well as `git-features::interrupt` to bring operations into the async world and to control long running operations.